・Learn about shipping restrictions and prohibited items

 ・Goods that are subject to the law concerning guns and swords:

--Martial arts weapons with metal blades
+-Martial arts weapons with metal blades (*Wooden Swords (Bokuto) may cause a problem especially if shipped by air.

 -Imitation swords – If a verification memo from a sword or souvenir shop is available, imitation swords can be shipped; however, the shipment will likely be inspected by customs, which will require an inspection fee.